Javier7845/sieve_of_sundaram/README.md

-The .py file have the code of the implementation of the Sieve of Sundaram (SoS).
+# The .py file contains the code for the implementation of the Sieve of Sundaram (SoS).

 The Sos is a variant of the sieve of Eratosthenes for finding all the prime numbers up to a specified integer.
 It was discovered by Indian student S. P. Sundaram in 1934.